College-Level Examination Program (CLEP)

 Examinees should make an appointment to make sure that a computer is available on the desired date and time.
 When scheduling an appointment, allow approximately two hours for exams without essays or four hours for exams with essays.
 Exams may be scheduled Monday through Friday during Testing Center hours of operation.
 No CLEP exams will be administered during finals week.

-The primary ID must be a government-issued photo ID.
-The ID must include the examinee's name, signature and a recognizable photograph.
-Examples of a primary ID are a current driver's license, a current state or federal ID card, a current passport, a tribal ID card, a naturalization card or certificate of citizenship.
+Examples of this ID are a current driver's license, a current state or federal ID card, a current passport, a tribal ID card, a naturalization card or certificate of citizenship.

 The College-Level Examination Program (CLEP) is a series of examinations in 33 introductory college subjects that allow individuals to earn college credit for what they already know regardless of how that knowledge was acquired: through advanced course work, independent study, work experience, professional development or extracurricular activities.
 OSU awards credit for successful scores on several CLEP exams.
 View a list of CLEP exams offered for OSU credit, the credit-granting score, and the equivalent courses.